-in general - that there is increasing awareness as to the development, deployment. and transfer technology; that technology flows multitude occur through а mechanisms, in many directions (North-North, South -South, North-South), involving a number of actors (government and private sectors) and that a review should focus on public sector flows of technology transfer; that these flows should be discussed in country and sectoral bases; that the review should be linked to the assessment of the EGTT and its fulfilment of the performance indicators that the SBI will monitor.
+in general - that there is increasing awareness as to the development, deployment. and transfer of technology; that technology flows multitude occur through а of mechanisms, in many directions (North-North, South -South, North-South), involving a number of actors (government and private sectors) and that a review should focus on public sector flows of technology transfer; that these flows should be discussed in country and sectoral bases; that the review should be linked to the http://unfccc.int/resource/docs/2008/sbi/eng/07.pdf (accessed 20 August 2008). assessment of the EGTT and its fulfilment of the performance indicators that the SBI will monitor.